chriscauley/org/venus.rst

     So she popped open the case and pressed the clear plastic into place over each eye ball.
 They were thin and unnoticeable and powered up almost instantly. *Spare no expense for the heros of tomorrow, I guess*.
 She chuckled bitterly at her own joke.
 The whole world would be watching as the scum of the planet colonized another world.
 A modern ship of fools; the brilliant and the expendable sent to their certain doom so that one day corporations could finally escape earth and spread accross the solar system.

     She blinked through the modes of the eye contacts, even more impressed than before.
-IR, sub-IR near UV, far UV, x-ray (seriously?), pan spectrum, edge emphasis, velocity estimation, content tagging, [fpgs][]...
+IR, sub-IR near UV, far UV, x-ray (seriously?), pan spectrum, edge emphasis, velocity estimation, content tagging, fast parse/grep/save...
 Kelly was impressed and that was not easy.
 She had used most of these prior to incarceration, but to always as separate contacts.
 Estimating the price of such a modern miracle, a wave of dissiness swept through her.
 Even lowballing it, she probably had several times her estimated lifetime income resting gently on each eye ball.
 Two miniture fortunes for the express purpose of spraying [laser light][] and augmenting vision for little old her.

 [fpgs] # "fast parse grep save; a reading mode. maybe keep or not?"
 [laser light] # "contacts are actually passive, they function by tuning light that comes into the eye."